lukeocodes/restory/README.md

 | PaleobioDB | *Paleobiology DB API*.
 The Paleobiology Database (PBDB) is a non-governmental, non-profit public resource for paleontological data. | [![go to Site][link-icon]](https://paleobiodb.org/) | [![view it on Github][github-icon]](https://github.com/paleobiodb) |

 ## Private APIs

+API's that require signup, usually with OAuth access to the service.
+Not usually open source.

 | API | Description | Site | Repo
 | --- | ----------- | :--------: | :-: |